Climate of Lisbon: Normals

 Lisbon has mild to warm, moderated temperatures.
 Winters are mild especially for its latitude with average daytime temperatures between 15 and 16 C and nighttime lows between 8 and 10 C. Summers are warm to hot, but due to the upwelling phenomena in the western coasts of its metropolitan area, maxima in summer fluctuates considerably depending on the location.
 Regions across the Tagus Estuary, for example, typically average around 30 C maxima in July and August, while areas west of the city and close to the coast, such as Cascais or Sintra, will usually average around 23–25 C maxima, reaching as low as 21 C in Cabo da Roca.
 Costa da Caparica is an exception to this rule as it is far less exposed to the cooler ocean currents and is therefore warmer in the summer.
-Nighttime lows during summer are often independent on the location, generally around 16–19 C, but the typical urban heat island phenomenon felt by the capital can increase these lows significantly compared to rural areas of its district.
+Nighttime lows during summer are often dependent on the location, generally around 16–19 C, but the typical urban heat island phenomenon felt by the capital can increase these lows significantly compared to rural areas of its district.

 Extremes

-Lisbon's location on the westernmost side of continental Europe makes it much less vulnerable to both heatwaves and coldwaves, though outbrakes of the Saharan Air Layer can sometimes push the temperatures above 40 C as it happened as part of the 2018 European heat wave, skies were a shade of white due to the extreme concentrations of airborne dust particles.
+Lisbon's location on the westernmost side of continental Europe makes it much less vulnerable to both heatwaves and coldwaves, though outbreaks of the Saharan Air Layer can sometimes push the temperatures above 40 C as it happened as part of the 2018 European heat wave, skies were a shade of white due to the extreme concentrations of airborne dust particles.
 Temperatures in two of Lisbon's stations reached an all-time high of 44.0 °C on 4 August of that same year.
 The third station (Tapada da Ajuda) recorded 43.3 °C.